Winter Linseed Agronomy and Varieties

 Kabatiella Linicola is a disease similar to Phoma in Oilseed Rape and poses a risk to untreated Winter linseed.
 Previous cropping does not influence disease incidence and control is preventative only, so all crops should receive an application of difenoconazole, metconazole and tebuconazole.

-Paclobutrazol (Toprex) provides good follow up Kabatellia control in the spring and with excellent septoria control and a PGR benefit when applied in the early spring.
+Paclobutrazol (Toprex) provides good follow up to Kabatellia control in the spring and with excellent septoria control and a PGR benefit when applied in the early spring.

 Only required if problems are known to exist